AlexSunner/memoree/README.md

 - __Popup Window__

   - The popup window elegantly announces the end of the game with a congratulatory message, creating a delightful moment of victory for the players.
 Its clean design enhances the overall gaming experience, providing a visually appealing way to celebrate success.

+## Testing

+- Testing Memoree's mechanics involved meticulous evaluation of the scoring system, ensuring accurate tracking and display of points.
+- Extensive testing was conducted on card matching and non-matching scenarios to guarantee the game's responsiveness and logical flow.
+- The popup message underwent thorough examination to ensure clarity and a user-friendly experience.
+- The restart button was rigorously tested to confirm its effectiveness in resetting the game while maintaining a seamless transition.

+### Media Query Responsiveness

+- With a maxmimum width of 400 pixels, the images intelligently adjust to a smaller size, optimizing visibility and playability.
+- For wider screens, specifically those with a minimum width of 770 pixels, the game layout dynamically reconfigures, displaying cards in four rows with three cards each.
+This adaptive approach ensures an engaging and visually appealing presentation, regardless of the user's device.

+### Validator Testing

+- HTML
+  - No errors or warnings were found when passing through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Falexsunner.github.io%2Fmemoree%2F)
+- CSS
+  - No errors or warnings were found when passing through the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Falexsunner.github.io%2Fmemoree%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- JavaScript
+  - One warning was returned when testing the code in [JSHint](https://jshint.com/) JavaScript Line 33: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (frontCard, card, gameArea, match).
+I am using an immediately invoked function expression (IIFE) inside a loop to create a new scope for each iteration, aiming to capture the current value of the loop variable.
+The scoping is being handled correctly, thus I can ignore the warning.